Handbook

 -

-A rider may carry one whip or the horse handler or 1 side walker may carry 1 whip
+A competitor may carry one whip or the horse handler or 1 side walker may carry 1 whip

 Spurs